 The ugly truth is that SEO cannot do the impossible.
 If a site is not functioning well technically or has content that’s irrelevant, optimizing it is merely putting lipstick on a pig.
 That pig will never fly in search results.

 The fundamentals of SEO will always include a well-functioning website and relevant content.
 Both are required to create a good user experience.
 And as we know, Google’s primary goal is the user experience.

-So as SEOs, we have a responsibility to help the sites we manage not be pigs.
-That means maintaining them on a technical level and keeping content up to date.
+So, as SEOs, we have a responsibility to help the sites we manage not be pigs.
+That means maintaining them on a technical level and keeping content current.
 These are survival tactics in today’s competitive landscape.
 Here’s why.

 As we know, Google cares how well a webpage achieves its purpose.
 Page quality has a lot to do with that.
 In its Search Quality Evaluator Guidelines, Google makes it clear that unmaintained sites are doomed sites.

 Some websites are not maintained or cared for at all by their webmaster.
 These “abandoned” websites will fail to achieve their purpose over time, as content becomes stale or website functionality ceases to work on new browser versions.
 Unmaintained websites should be rated Lowest if they fail to achieve their purpose due to the lack of maintenance.

 To put this into perspective even more, a “lowest” rating is the lowest-of-the-low rating on Google’s quality scale:

 For comparison, that “lowest” rating is given to sites like these: